Wiscasset in Lincoln County, Maine — The American Northeast (New England)

 Gertrude Sortwell furnished the house with beautiful furniture in the Colonial Revival style, combining 18th century antiques with high end reproductions.
 She and her daughter Frances were stalwart preservationists who restored the house to its former glory.
 Frances died in 1957, leaving her magnificent home to Historic New England as

 This is a house museum open seasonally to the public.

 Location.
 44° 0.178′ N, 69° 39.958′ W. Marker is in Wiscasset, Maine, in Lincoln County.
 Marker is at the intersection of Main Street (U.S. 1) and Federal Street (Maine Route 218), on the left when traveling north on Main Street.
+Marker is located next to the sidewalk, near the northwest corner of the intersection, directly across the street (to the west) from the subject Hickels-Sortwell house.
 Touch for map.
-Marker is located next to the sidewalk, near the northwest corner of the intersection, directly across the street (to the west) from the subject Hickels-Sortwell house.
 Marker is at or near this postal address: 121 Main Street, Wiscasset ME 04578, United States of America.
+Touch for directions.